devkimchi/blog/content/posts/2022/2022-07-20-lift-and-shift-existing-chrome-extension-to-blazor-wasm-2.md

 1. The code gets overly complex.
 If we simply import the JavaScript files through the `index.html`/`popup.html`/`options.html`, we don't need to do this exercise.
 2. Not everytime the dynamic JS loading is useful.
 It has trade-offs.
 If you don't want to touch the bootstrapper files, then try this approach discussed in this post.
 But if you do touch the bootstrapper files, then this dynamic JS loading approach may be unsuitable.

 Overall, if we use more JS Interop features appropriately, we can build the Blazor WASM app more effectively, which will be another option for building Chrome extensions.
+In the [next post][post 3], I'm going to discuss cross-browser compatibility for this Blazor WASM-based browser extension.

 ## Do you want to know more about Blazor? ##